Mexia High School

 Mexia High School is a public high school in Mexia, Texas, United States.
-It is part of the Mexia Independent School District and classified as a 4A school by the University Interscholastic League.
+It is part of the Mexia Independent School District and classified as a 3A school by the University Interscholastic League.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+In addition to Mexia, the district's boundary includes Tehuacana.

 Athletics

 The Mexia Blackcats/Lady cats compete in various sports including volleyball, cross country, football, basketball, powerlifting, soccer, golf, tennis, track, and softball and baseball.